anthonycroft/coding-quiz-challenge/README.md

 # coding-quiz-challenge
-Present a JavaScrip quiz to test player's knowledge of the JavaScript language and techniques.
+Presents a JavaScript quiz to test player's knowledge of the JavaScript language and techniques.

 ## Description